 - Online media: This includes online news sites and shows, your blog, online articles, social media, YouTube videos, podcasts, social networking sites (they’ll want to see you already have a presence), social bookmarking and more.

-- Public Speaking: Where will you speak?
+- Public Speaking and In Person Events: Where will you speak?
 If you list speaking gigs in your plan (which is always a good idea), publishers want to see that you are already speaking to at least some of these targeted companies, associations or conferences.
 Include numbers of people at the events where you speak.
+If events are on hold (such as due to COVID-19) see if you can schedule and offer some online events and courses, whether you offer them on your own or through conferences, associations and other groups, and mention recent and upcoming events (in person or virtual) in your proposal.

 - Traditional media: TV, Radio, Newspapers and Magazines (both articles by you and articles that cite or quote you).
 Your plan should show that you know what media your specific readers buy and read.
 Publishers also love to see that you plan to hire a publicist–especially if you can quote a significant budget for such ventures.